NETWAYS/foreman-training/plugins/07_abrt.md

     # yum install rubygem-smart_proxy_abrt -y
     # systemctl restart foreman-proxy.service

-Let the Foreman know about the new feature so it accepts reports by executing the action "Refresh features" next to the Smart proxy in "Infrastructure > Smart Proxies".
+Let the Foreman know about the new feature so it accepts reports by executing the action "Refresh" next to the Smart proxy in "Infrastructure > Smart Proxies".

 ### Configure the host to automatically send bug reports to the Smart Proxy